Bigizic/alx-system_engineering-devops/README.md

-This repo contains my journey in system and development operations
+This repo contains my journey in system and development operations.